Find more information on the different types of directories here.

 Most file managers can be used to connect to a remote directory simply by typing in the address bar (provided your have an active connection to the cluster and your ssh config file is set up as described here).

-For the default Ubuntu file manager just prepend the path you want to connect to with
+For Nautilus (Ubuntu default) just prepend the path you want to connect to with

 sftp://mahuika. (ctrl + L opens address bar)